BA in Political Science

 Honors in the Major

 Highly qualified students who are majoring in political science may wish to undertake a special course of study aimed at graduation with honors in the major.
-This departmental honors program is usually endeavored during the senior year and includes a required course on research design, a two-semester thesis project culminating in an oral defense, and co-curricular activities that provide insight into politics and government.
-Applications for the honors program must be submitted no later than May 15 of the junior year.
-Interested students should contact the director of advanced programs or the academic advisor in the Political Science Department.
+This departmental honors program is usually endeavored during the senior year and includes a required course on research design, a two-semester thesis project culminating in an oral defense, and cocurricular activities that provide insight into politics and government.
+Applications for the honors program must be submitted no later than the spring of the junior year.
+Interested students should contact the director of advanced programs or the academic advisor in the Department of Political Science.